 If your pond is murky and full of debris, then it might be time for an old-fashioned pond cleaning!
 Time to clean your pond.
 But before you even consider draining your reservoir, let’s talk about how you can get your pond water back to being clean and clear in three easy steps.

 A common misconception when your water starts to become murky is that you need to drain your dirty water and replace it with fresh water in order to correct the problem.
 In most cases, this is completely unnecessary, and could potentially do more harm than good.

-Not only will replacing the dirty water cause problems in the future, but you will disrupt the natural ecosystem of the pond.
-Draining your water is only necessary in extreme cases, and should never be used as a general way of cleaning your lake.
+Not only will replacing the dirty water cause problems in the future, but it also disrupts the natural ecosystem.
+Draining your water is only necessary in extreme cases.
+Indeed, you should not use it as a general way of cleaning your lake.

 The Power of Good Bacteria